Joshua-Anderson/digiphoto-blog/_posts/2014-09-07-background-image.md

 ---

 As my first post on my blog, here is the image I chose to be my background image.
+It was taken behind the library at my high school.

 <img class="post-image" src="/images/2014/09/background.jpg" alt="">